HR Analytics Pitfalls: 3 Simple Steps to Avoid Them

 If you eventually reach a point where it makes sense to grow your team and bring in other people with higher level analytics skills, you’ll know exactly why you need them, the precise problems they need to help solve, and what to ask them to be sure you’re getting the right people for the job.
 You’ll also have a history of organizational impact which will make your budget discussions easier.

 Analytics is a huge domain and hugely intimidating for HR professionals starting out on their HR Analytics journey.
 It doesn’t need to be.
+If you start with these steps, you’ll avoid some of the biggest HR analytics pitfalls that sidetrack even the those most well-meaning and diligent analysts and leaders.

 Focus on problems and what you know, not tools and what you don’t know.